JohnCoderDev/JohnCoderDev/README.md

 - 👋 Hi, I’m @JohnCoderDev
 - 👀 I’m interested in web development and data science
-- 🌱 I’m currently learning Python, Linux, JavaScript and others
+- 🌱 I’m currently learning Python, ReactJS and web development
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on data science and web development

 <!---